Maurya Simon: California Poets Part 8, Three Poems

 Author Bio:

-Maurya Simon’s poetry volumes include her forthcoming, twelfth book, The Blue Bridge (Etruscan Press, 2025) and La Sirena: A Novella in Verse (Cloudbank Books, 2024).
+Maurya Simon’s poetry volumes include her forthcoming, twelfth book, The Blue Bridge (Etruscan Press, 2026) and La Sirena: A Novella in Verse (Cloudbank Books, 2024).
 Her earlier volume, The Wilderness: New and Selected Poems, received the 2019 Gold Medal in Poetry from the Independent Booksellers Association (IPPY).
 Simon’s poems have been translated into Hebrew, French, Greek, Bengali, Rumanian, Spanish, and Farsi.
 A Fulbright Senior Research Fellow (South India), NEA Poetry Fellow, and a Poetry Society’s Lucille Medwick Memorial and Cecil Hemley Memorial Awardee, she’s served residencies at the American Academy in Rome, the Baltic Centre for Writers & Translators (Sweden), Hawthornden Castle (Scotland), the Djerassi Foundation, and the MacDowell Colony.
 Simon’s poems have appeared in a myriad of literary magazines, including The New Yorker, Poetry, The Hudson Review, The Southern Review, and American Literary Review.
-A Professor Emerita at the University of California, Riverside, Simon lives in the Angeles National Forest in the San Gabriel Mountains of southern California.
+A Professor Emerita at the University of California, Riverside, Simon lives near the Angeles National Forest in the San Gabriel Mountains of southern California.